Operations on spectral partition Lie algebras and TAQ cohomology: A shifted Lie algebra structure with restriction

-In particular, the $\Fp$-module of weight $w+1$ operations on spectral partition Lie algebras coming from the bracket of one weight one operation and one weight $w$ operation is one-dimensional.
-Note that $[[\cdots[[x,y],y]\cdots],y]$, where we take the bracket with $y$ exactly $w$ times, is a class of weight $w+1$ obtained by taking the bracket of $y$ with a length $w$ bracket $[[\cdots[[x,y],y]\cdots],y]$ where we take the bracket with $y$ exactly $w-1$ times in
+In particular, the $\Fp$-module of weight $w+1$ operations on spectral partition Lie algebras coming from the bracket of one weight one operation and one weight $w$ operation is one-dimensional with a generator given by $[[\cdots[[x,y],y]\cdots],y]$, where we take the bracket with $y$ exactly $w$ times.
+In the free case this class is nonzero, since the associated homotopy fixed points spectral sequence collapses at weight $w+1$ and this bracket is a nonzero element on the line $s=0$.